tungtokyo1108/SVVS/README.md

 ### Data

+- The main files include:
+    - datasetA_count.csv: a OTU count table for dataset A
+    - datasetA_meta.csv: metadata that includes a true label of groups for dataset A
+    - datasetA_tree.nwk: phylogenetic tree for dataset A
+- Please follow instructions in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD) to get OTU tables, metadata and phylogenetic tree for datasets B, C and D
+-

 ### Source code

 All of the code is in the ```src/``` folder:

 - DMM_Dirichlet_SVVS.py: file contains Python codes for SVVS algorithm
 - SVVS_application.py: file that is used to run SVVS algorithm for a sepecific dataset.
-Outputs of this file are Table S1 and S2.
 - Figure_phylogenetic_analysis.R: file that is used to make phylogenetic analysis for each dataset.
 Outputs of this file are Figures 2, S4, S5 and S7.
 - Figure_NMDS_analysis.R: file that is used to make NMDS figures.
 Outputs of this file are Figures 1 and 3.

 ## Get the human gut microbiome datasets

 We used human gut microbiome datasets in Duvallet et al. (2017): http://dx.doi.org/10.1038/s41467-017-01973-8.
-Additional information about the datasets are in the MicrobiomeHD github repo https://github.com/cduvallet/microbiomeHD.
+Additional information about the datasets are in the [MicrobiomeHD github repo](https://github.com/cduvallet/microbiomeHD).
 MicrobiomeHD contains all 28 datasets of human gut microbiome studies in health and disease.
 In our study, we used only 3 datasets: cdi_schubert, ibd_gevers and ob_goodrich.

 If you have any problem, please contact me via email: dangthanhtung91@vn-bml.com